edwelker/website/content/posts/st-patricks-day-corned-beef-and-cabbage-irish-soda-bread.md

 onion (4+ big onions)
 carrot (5+ medium carrots)
 celery (3+ small stalks, not too much)
-cabbage (a small one… it’ll have to be cooked after taking some veggies/broth out, so it can’t be too large.)
+cabbage (a small one... it’ll have to be cooked after taking some veggies/broth out, so it can’t be too large.)
 corned beef (the larger the better, also try to get a flat cut, not a point cut, ~$10, so x lbs)

 Alt (kosher salt, 2 tbsp, added at the corned beef stage)